NYUDataBootcamp/Book/intro.md

 * Website.
 Everything is posted on our [class website](http://databootcamp.nyuecon.com/).
 * Book.
 It's hosted by [GitBook](https://www.gitbook.com/book/nyudatabootcamp/data-bootcamp/details).
 * Code.
 We give links to the relevant code at the start of each chapter, but if you want them all, look in the [Code directory](https://github.com/NYUDataBootcamp/Materials/tree/master/Code) of the GitHub repo.
 If you save them, **remember to click on the Raw button** in the upper right.
 (This is an oddity of GitHub, which distinguishes between a display of the file and the file iself.)
 * Other materials.
-Pretty much everything else is available within a repository on our [GitHub organization](https://github.com/NYUDataBootcamp).
+Pretty much everything else is available within a repository in our [GitHub organization](https://github.com/NYUDataBootcamp).

 [1]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [2]: https://en.wikipedia.org/wiki/MATLAB